AndyDietrich/NovelFactory/README.md

 - Select target audience (Children, YA, Adult, etc.)
 - Enter a compelling premise (2-3 sentences)
 - Describe your desired writing style
+- Optional upload of a writing excerpt as reference for the AI
 - Set chapter count and target word count per chapter

 ### **Step 2: Story Bible**